The Crohn’s Charity Service Foundation has been committed in responding to the COVID-19 crisis in

 Food assistance programs received a number of federal waivers easing the regulatory burdens, from the U.S. Department of Agriculture Food and Nutrition Service, until further notice.
 Income eligibility paperwork is no longer necessary, USDA commodity foods are allowed in distributions to commodity foods are allowed in distributions to families in need.

-Under these circumstances, Crohn’s Charity Service Foundation will distribute healthy farm fresh produce to hungry families.
-Volunteers and donations are greatly appreciative.
-If you really want to help us, donating money is the best thing you can do right now.
+Under these circumstances, Crohn’s Charity Service Foundation will distribute healthy farm fresh produce can goods & meats to hungry families.
+Volunteers and cash donations are greatly appreciative.

+If you really want to help us, donating cash is the best thing you can do right now.

 Please donate directly to the CCSF FOOD BANK by going to the